United-Earth-Labs/.github/profile/README.md

 Repositories are grouped by purpose:

 - `UEL/` – Core vision projects
 - `Terminal-Academy/` – Courses and labs
+- `Projects/` - Conatins all our projects for UEL
 - `.github/` – Org profile configuration and contribution guidelines

 See pinned repositories on this profile for quick access.